pymodbus-dev/pymodbus/README.rst

 The simulator and/or server is often used to simulate real life devices testing applications.
-The server is excellent to perform high volume testing (e.g. houndreds of devices connected to the application).
-The advantage of the server is that it runs not only a "normal" computers but also on small ones like Raspberry PI.
+The server is excellent to perform high volume testing (e.g. hundreds of devices connected to the application).
+The advantage of the server is that it runs not only on "normal" computers but also on small ones like a Raspberry PI.

-Since the library is written in python, it allows for easy scripting and/or integration into their existing solutions.
+Since the library is written in python, it allows for easy scripting and/or integration into existing solutions.

 For more information please browse the project documentation: